Entanglement-symmetries of covariant channels: Introduction

 There is a notion of quantum isomorphism of quantum graphs making use of an infinite-dimensional entangled resource, defined in terms of a commuting operator strategy for a nonlocal game satisfying a certain symmetry condition~\cite[\S{}5.4]{Atserias2019}.
 The connection between these commuting operator quantum isomorphisms and tracial states of Hopf-Galois objects was already made in~\cite[\S{}4.1]{Brannan2019}.
-In fact, in~\cite{Todorov2020,Brannan2020a} a general notion of quantum nonlocal game was introduced, which can accept inputs and outputs in an arbitrary f.d. $C^*$-algebra.
-We suspect that commuting operator strategies for quantum nonlocal games satisfying an analogue of the aforementioned symmetry condition will yield the required infinite-dimensional generalisation of quantum bijection.
+In~\cite{Todorov2020,Brannan2020a} a notion of fully quantum nonlocal game was introduced, which can accept inputs and outputs in an arbitrary f.d. $C^*$-algebra.
+We suspect that entanglement-symmetries making use of an infinite-dimensional entangled resource will be closely connected with commuting operator strategies for fully quantum nonlocal games.

 \paragraph{Categorical quantum mechanics.} This work makes extensive use of results obtained in the program of categorical quantum mechanics initiated in~\cite{Abramsky2004}, particularly those relating to the Frobenius-algebraic formulation of finite-dimensional $C^*$-algebras and completely positive maps between them~\cite{Vicary2011,Coecke2016,Heunen2019}.
 We have also made use of the more general Frobenius-algebraic characterisation of finite-dimensional $C^*$-algebras with a compact quantum group action in~\cite{Neshveyev2018}.